 * For a limited period, this profile and selected other Adbrands pages which would normally be available only to subscribers, have been opened to all users.
 Please note that access to most other profiles as well as the account assignments database is still limited to paid subscribers *

-ConAgra Brands is one of America's leading food companies, producing a wide range of packaged foods under brands including Healthy Choice, Marie Callender's, Orville Redenbacher and Hunt's.
+ConAgra Brands is one of America's leading food companies, producing a wide range of brands including Healthy Choice, Marie Callender's, Orville Redenbacher and Hunt's.
 Unlike more international manufacturers such as Nestle, the group's background is as a commodity-based business, in flour milling and meat processing, and it only began its move into packaged goods in the 1980s.
 This transformation accelerated dramatically in 2002 when ConAgra sold off virtually all of its $12bn portfolio of commodity businesses.
-Since 2005 the group has been aggressively repositioning its portfolio to appeal to a more discerning audience.
-What remains is a company that is distinctly American in focus with only minimal distribution outside North America.
+Since 2005 the group has been aggressively repositioning its traditionally value-priced products to appeal to a more discerning audience.
 In 2013, it finally won a long battle to acquire private label manufacturer Ralcorp, becoming the clear leader in that sector in the US.
 Yet poor performance led to a complete turnaround just two years and a decision to exit the private label sector altogether.
+Commercial wholesale operations, such as potato processing giant Lamb Weston, have also been divested.
+What remains is a collection of packaged foods brands that are distinctly American in focus with only minimal distribution outside North America.

 222 W Merchandise Mart Plaza